-Addressing the lack of funding for mental health in schools
+Lack of funding and resources for mental health in schools: How to fix it

-A lack of mental health funding in schools has devastating consequences.
-There’s the increased strain on mental health providers, academic and behavioral fallout, and growing inequities among low-income and rural student populations.
+A lack of funding for mental health in schools has devastating consequences.
+It affects nearly every aspect of student well-being and school operations.
+There's the increased strain on mental health providers, academic and behavioral fallout, and growing inequities among low-income and rural student populations.
 The impact shows up everywhere, from counseling offices to classrooms, with high percentages of students being affected.
-Over half of public schools (56%) say that inadequate funding limits the services they can provide, while 58% report an increase in students who need mental healthcare.

 Strain on school counselors and psychologists

 A growing number of districts have counselor-to-student ratios that are far above recommended levels.
-School-based mental health professionals are stretched thin and experiencing burnout as they struggle to provide individualized care.
-They’re forced to set aside long-term wellness initiatives so they can address urgent safety concerns.
+School-based mental health professionals are increasingly overextended and experiencing burnout as they work to meet students’ individual needs.
+As urgent safety concerns demand immediate attention, long-term wellness initiatives are often deprioritized.

 Academic and behavioral fallout